The Gang CrackdownView film

 NARRATOR: Beginning in the summer of 2017, the Department of Homeland Security began a major operation against MS-13 on Long Island.
 It was dubbed Operation Matador.
 We spoke to Angel Melendez, the special agent in charge of ICE Homeland Security investigations.

 ANGEL MELENDEZ, Special Agent in Charge, ICE: Matador.
 The symbol of the MS-13 that they utilize is a bull or the horns.
-But there’s three stages to a bullfight, and the matador comes into the first stage to end the bullfight.
+But there’s three stages to a bullfight, and the matador comes into the third stage to end the bullfight.